Autonetwork (GB) Limited (“we”/”us”) is committed to protecting and respecting any personal information you share with us.

 We will provide you with the information to which you are entitled within one month of your request.
 However, we will need to check who you are and therefore we will ask you for proof of identity.
 We do this to protect your personal information from being disclosed to anyone who should not have access to it.

 By using this website, you signify your acceptance of this policy.
-If you do not agree to this policy, please do not use our website.
 Your continued use of the website following the posting of changes to this policy will be deemed your acceptance of those changes.

-If you are not satisfied with how we handle your personal data, in the first instance, please contact firstname.lastname@example.org.
-Should you remain dis-satisfied, then you may contact the Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or visit www.ico.org
+If you remain unhappy you have the right to lodge a complaint with the Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or visit www.ico.org

 What is a Cookie and what do they do?